 Keywords: Click or tap here to enter text, International Public Sector Accounting Standard (IPSAS1), Effectiveness Indicator, Efficiency Indicator.

-1.INTRODUCTION:
+INTRODUCTION

 The importance of International Public Sector Accounting Standards (IPSAS) has led many countries to seek their issuance and subsequent adoption as a basis for measuring the impact of conditions and events and conveying the results to various users and beneficiaries.
 The absence of such international accounting standards has a direct impact on the national economy.
 International Public Sector Accounting Standards have become Internationally accepted principles, as they work to improve the systems and procedures related to how units present their financial statements.
 The implementation of IPSAS in the public sector, particularly IPSAS1, contributes to creating alignment between accounting policies at the international level by providing guidance to accounting professionals to enhance the efficiency and quality of financial statements presented in government entities.
 International